Transportation in Chicago: Commuter

-Metra is Chicago's commuter railroad, with eleven lines that serve 200+ stations across Cook County and the five collar counties.
+Metra, another service board of the Northern Illinois Transit Authority, is Chicago's commuter railroad, with eleven lines that serve 200+ stations across Cook County and the five collar counties.
 Unlike the 'L' lines, fare pricing is based on zones instead of a flat boarding fee.
 In addition, being mainly commuter rail service, frequent service is generally only provided during rush hours, although Metra is known for its speed and reliability.
 There are eleven lines, three of which also have service along additional branch lines: in addition to the main lines, the Metra Electric District has two branches, and the Rock Island District and Union Pacific Northwest have one branch each.
 Each line connects into one of four different downtown stations: Union Pacific North, West, and Northwest arrive in the Richard B. Ogilvie Transportation Center (known more casually as the "North Western Station", its original name under Chicago and North Western); Milwaukee District North and West, North Central Service, SouthWest Service, BNSF Railway, and Heritage Corridor converge in Union Station (which is also the nexus of Amtrak); the Rock Island District arrives in the LaSalle Street Station; and the Metra Electric District arrives in Millennium Station (formerly Randolph Street Terminal).

 The Metra Electric District is Chicago's oldest continuing commuter train (1856), and shares the railway with the South Shore Line, operated by the Northern Indiana Commuter Transit District (NICTD), which is a separate but analogous quasi-governmental entity, partially funded by the RTA.
 The South Shore Line is an interurban railroad that operates between Chicago and South Bend, Indiana.
 Like the Metra Electric District, it arrives and departs from Millennium Station.